NU-CEM/Singing_Materials_Strauss/phonon_sonification/README.md

 - This is a Python-based, [Strauss](https://www.audiouniverse.org/research/strauss)-powered package which sonifies first-principles phonon data.
 - At the moment the focus is on phonon density of states data, which is read in from the [Materials Project](https://next-gen.materialsproject.org/) database.
 - Currently three sonification types are supported: spectral, synth and choral.
 These can be mixed together in different ways (superimpose, concatenate or a mixture of the two).
 Mixing is implemented through `ffmpeg`.
-- Users are encouraged to use yml files rather than the command line interface to create and mix sonifications.
+- Users are encouraged to use `.yml` files rather than the command line interface to create and mix sonifications.
+The command line interface does not allow mixing.
 - The package is designed to by extendable, so that new types of phonon data, new interfaces, and new sonifications can all be considered.
+- This package will power a Singing Materials web app which is currently in development.

 ### Package structure: